troncontract/tron/README.md

 # tron-contracts

-Tron blockchain and its Dapp ecosystem ensure that people can coordinate in an trustless environment, all the tasks will be done onchain and transparent!
+Tron blockchain and its Dapp ecosystem ensure that people can coordinate in an trustless environment, all the tasks will be done on-chain and transparent!

 ## How we generate profit